Boggart: Games

 In My Singing Monsters, the monster Bowgart is named after the boggart.

 Boggarts and bogs

 The connection between the word boggart and 'bog' depends on folk etymology: there is no obvious association in many earlier sources between boggarts and the word 'bog'; though this is frequent in post-war accounts.
 However, in Lincolnshire, the intimate connection of boggarts with marshland is attested in a 19th-century account.
-In this account the descriptive phrase 'swamp bogles' is also employed.
+In this account the descriptive phrase 'swamp bogles' is used.

 In 1882, the weekly journal All the Year Round, then edited by Charles Dickens Jr., describes a marsh-dwelling boggart, who milked farmers' cows at night.
 In Lancashire, when a person got lost in a marsh and was never seen again, the people were sure that a boggart had caught the poor unfortunate and devoured him.